A note on generalized tensor CUR approximation for tensor pairs and tensor triplets based on the tubal product: Tensor CUR (TCUR) approximation for tensor pairs based on the t-product

-We see that the GTSVD provides the same right tensor $\cZ$ in \eqref{GTSVD_F}-\eqref{GTSVD_F2} and we can use it to sample lateral slices of the data tensors $\cX$ and $\cY$ based on the TDEIM algorithm.
+We see that the GTSVD provides a common right tensor $\cZ$ in \eqref{GTSVD_F}-\eqref{GTSVD_F2} and we can use it to sample lateral slices of the data tensors $\cX$ and $\cY$ based on the TDEIM algorithm.
 As a result, the same indices can be used to sample the lateral slices for the data tensors $\cX$ and $\cY$.
 The horizontal slices of the data tensors $\cX$ and $\cY$ can also be sampled using the left tensor parts $\cU$ and $\cV$, although they do not necessarily provide identical horizontal slice indices.
-Following this idea, we can compute the GTSVD of the tensors $\cX,\,\cY$ and by applying the TDEIM to the shared tensor factors $\cU,\,\cV,\,\cZ$, we can select indices of horizontal and lateral slices of the given data tensors.
+Following this idea, we can compute the GTSVD of the tensors $\cX,\,\cY$ and by applying the TDEIM to the shared tensor factors $\cU,\,\cV,\,\cZ$, we can choose indices for the horizontal and lateral slices of the specified data tensors.
 This approach is summarized in Algorithm \ref{ALG:DEIM_genten}.
-In Line 1 of Algorithm \ref{ALG:DEIM_genten}, we need to compute the GTSVD of two tensors and this is clearly prohibitive for large-scale tensors.
-However, to tackle this problem, the randomized algorithms proposed in \cite{genahmad2023} can be used.
+In Line 1 of Algorithm \ref{ALG:DEIM_genten}, we need to calculate the GTSVD of two tensors, which can be quite challenging for large-scale tensors.
+However, to address this issue, the randomized algorithms proposed in \cite{ahmadi2025randomized} can be used.
 Note that Lines 10-11 in Algorithm \ref{ALG:DEIM_genten} can be efficiently computed, and this is outlined in Algorithm \ref{ALG:fast}. \RestyleAlgo{ruled} \LinesNumbered

 \RestyleAlgo{ruled} \LinesNumbered